vlouf/cpol_processing/README.md

 - Estimate Rainfall rate using [csu_radartools][2].
 - Estimate DSD retrieval using [csu_radartools][2].

+# Requirements

+Radiosoundings are required.
+Ideally radiosoundings coming from arm.gov.
+You can download radiosoundings from the University of Wyoming website (http://weather.uwyo.edu/upperair/sounding.html) and save them into a netCDF4 file.

 # Install

 To install cpol_processing, you can either download and unpack the zip file of the source code or use git to checkout the repository: